alin23/alinpanaitiu.com/content/blog/over-500nits-failed.md

 {{< img src="skylight-symbols.png" alt="Searching for nits in SkyLight" sizes="(min-width: 60em) 90%, 90vw" >}}

-The function `kSLSBrightnessRequestEDRHeadroom` seemed promising but I always got a `SIGBUS` when trying to call it.
+~~The function `kSLSBrightnessRequestEDRHeadroom` seemed promising but I always got a `SIGBUS` when trying to call it.
 I can't find its implementation so I don't know what parameters I should pass.
-I just guessed the first one could be a display ID.
+I just guessed the first one could be a display ID.~~

+As one Hacker News user pointed out, `kSLSBrightnessRequestEDRHeadroom` is actually a constant.
+And of course it is!
+It has the usual `k` prefix.. how did I miss that?

 ```objc
 @import Darwin;